3 Self-confidence: How can we get more?Jill Loree2023-11-23T13:41:14+00:00

 Elusive as a full moon on a dark and cloudy night, self-confidence can be hard to pin down.
 Truth is, we know it when we feel it.
 And we’ve all felt it, at least a time or two.
 It’s that moment when we’re solid and we know what needs to happen.
-We’re aligned with our truest nature and living from our real self.
+We align with our truest nature and live from our real self.

 So what exactly is this real self?

 Our real self is the most alive part of us that expresses itself freely when liberated from the layers of doubt that so often gunk up the works.
 If we’re a healthy and mature person, we’re nearly always reacting from this place.
 Our intuition is guiding us and we can totally trust ourselves.

 Too often, though, that’s not where we’re coming from.
 We’re up to our ears with fears that drive distracting compulsions.
 And all our layers of error and illusion only pull us further into error and illusion, robbing us of peace.
 The whole point, then, of all this self-searching work is to free ourselves from those obstructing layers so our real self can get into the driver’s seat.